SiddTripathi/Database_sql/Data_warehouse/README.txt

 ------README FILE FOR INSTRUCTIONS TO RUN SQL QUERIES FOR ASSIGNMENT 2- NATURE FRESH DW------------

-1. CONTENT - THE ZIP FOLDER CONTAINS FOLLOWING sql scripts. a)createDW.sql b)INLJ.sql
+1. CONTENT - THE ZIP FOLDER CONTAINS FOLLOWING sql scripts. a)Transaction_and_Masterdata_Generator.sql b)createDW.sql
- c)CREATE_DATE.sql
- d)dwQueries.sql
- e)README.txt
+ c)INLJ.sql
+ d)CREATE_DATE.sql
+ e)dwQueries.sql
+ f)Data_warehouse_report
+ g)README.txt

 2. STEPS TO RUN QUERIES

- Step 1: Run createDW.sql for creating the star-schema DW.
+ Step 1: First of all, run Transaction_and_Masterdata_Generator.sql.
+Run createDW.sql for creating the star-schema DW.
 This query should create one center fact table - Transaction_fact and
          5 Dimension table - PRODUCT, STORE, CUSTOMER, SUPPLIER and DATE_TABLE

  Step 2: Run CREATE_DATE.sql.
 This will create a procedure CREATE_DATE which is responsible for inserting data in